 Ingredients:

-79ml hand hot milk
+79ml hand hot milk7g of instant yeast

 225ml of warm milk